yaron2/azure-kube-cli/README.md

 `az kube export --kubeconfig=./myconfig --output-dir=./backup`

+### Restore or migrate a cluster's state

+Once you have executed the kube export command, you will see the exported configuration in the directory executed or custom directory path with a file named cluster.json.
+Execute the kubectl apply on the cluster.json to import the saved cluster configuration.
+Make sure your config has the correct cluster context you want to restore to.

+`kubectl apply -f cluster.json

 ## Development

 Extension development depends on a local Azure CLI dev environment.
 First, follow these [instructions](https://github.com/Azure/azure-cli/blob/master/doc/configuring_your_machine.md) to prepare your machine.